The SOMA Atomic Outflow Survey. I. An Atomic OI and Highly Ionized OIII Outflow from Massive Protostar G11.94-00.62: Analysis

 Nevertheless, \OIII\ could also be produced via shock ionization.
 However, this is achieved for a fairly narrow range of temperatures at $\sim 9\times10^4\:$K \citep[e.g.,][]{1998A&AS..133..403M,2011piim.book.....D}.
 Below temperatures of $\sim6\times 10^4\:$K, most oxygen is in ionization state \mbox{[O~\textsc{ii}]}, while above temperatures of about $1.3\times10^5\:$K, most oxygen is in ionization state \mbox{[O~\textsc{iv}]}.
 Note, post shock temperatures of 0.6, 0.9 and $1.3\times10^5\:$K are achieved for shock speeds of 64, 79 and 95~\kms, respectively (assuming strong shock jump conditions for mean particle mass $0.636\:m_p$, i.e., for singly ionized He, and ignoring effects of magnetic fields).

 As discussed in previous sections, the emission of \OIII\ is kinematically resolved by our FIFI-LS observations (Figure\,\ref{fig:spectra}).
-The intrinsic (deconvolved) FWHM of the \OIII\ line is about 400~\kms.
+The intrinsic (deconvolved) FWHM of the \OIII\ line is about 200~\kms, but with maximum velocities extending to $\pm400\:{\rm km\:s^{-1}}$.
 We note that the escape speed from a $30\:M_\odot$ ZAMS star, i.e., with radius of about $8\:R_\odot$, is about $1,200\:$\kms, which is representative of the maximum terminal velocity of an X-wind \citep{2000prpl.conf..789S} or inner disk wind \citep{2000prpl.conf..759K}.
 Especially for disk wind models, in which material is launched from a range of radii, there is expected to be a broad range of outflowing gas velocities up to this maximum.
-We note that in the \OI\ 63 \micron\ line the intrinsic FWHM, 46.6 \kms, is much lower than that of \OIII, perhaps indicating it represents a slower component of the outflow, launched from larger disk radii.
-Thus, overall, the observed line of sight FWHM values of \OIII and \OI appear consistent with velocity profile expected of a disk wind from a $\sim20-30\:M_\odot$ protostar that is near the ZAMS.
+If we adopt an observed maximum 3D \OIII\ outflow velocity limit of $400\:{\rm km\:s}^{-1}$, i.e., assuming a negligible reduction due to inclination effects and deceleration due to sweeping up of ambient gas, then the fact this is about 1/3 of maximum outflow speed expected from a $30\:M_\odot$ ZAMS star may indicate that the innermost region of \OIII\ outflow launching occurs at $\sim10$ stellar radii.
+This may imply that the accretion disk is truncated at this location, e.g., by a strong stellar magnetic field, or that the fastest component of the outflow is not well traced by \OIII\ emission.
+We also note that the \OI\ emission lines appear to be narrower than the \OIII\ line, i.e., with FWHM of 46.7 \kms for the 63 \micron\ line and 86.5~\kms for the 145 \micron\ line.
+Their velocities appear to extend to about $\pm250\:$\kms.
+This indicates the atomic component of the outflow is slower than the ionized one, which is expected if it is launched from larger disk radii and/or suffering from a greater degree of deceleration.
+Thus, overall, the observed line of sight kinematics of \OIII\ and \OI\ appear consistent with the velocity profile expected of a structured ionized-atomic disk wind from a $\sim20-30\:M_\odot$ protostar that is near the ZAMS, although it is possible that the very fastest components of are not well traced by our observations.